metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 :param file_format: The file format, guessed from the suffix if not provided.
 :param key: The key for reading from the file.

+A single string in a gradient section automatically expands, using the string as the ``read_from`` parameter.

 Sections set to ``true`` or ``on`` automatically expand with default parameters.
 A warning is raised if requisite data for a gradient is missing, but training proceeds without them.